-Located on the third floor of the Hibiya district landmark-Tokyo Midtown Hibiya, "Nanzenji Hyotei Hibiya".
-It is a new branch of Hyotei, the well-known and long-established luxury Michelin 3-star restaurant in Kyoto.
+Located on the third floor of the Hibiya district landmark-Tokyo Midtown Hibiya, ""Nanzenji Hyotei Hibiya"".
+It is a new branch of Hyotei, the well-known and long-established luxury world gourmet guide award restaurant in Kyoto.
 With the goal of accomadating as many guests as possible, including younger generations, this restaurant is highly recommended for who prefer to experience Kyoto cuisine in Tokyo, 15th-generation chef Yoshihiro Takahashi brings a novel take on traditional Japanese cooking.

 With details such as its entrance walkway and bamboo-themed interior, space overflows with the same elegant charm as the original Hyotei.
 The L-shaped counter, with seating for 12, is designed to give the impression of enjoying kaiseki cuisine on tatami matting, and the table seating also features a stylish tatami theme.
 Individual rooms seating 6 and tatami rooms seating 4 are also available.
 Chef Takahashi offers traditional flavor prepared with imagination, flexibility, and kindness.
 The venue is as accessible to Kyoto cuisine novices as it is to connoisseurs coming to experience the dishes of the 15th generation.
 It is the perfect place to gaze at the green landscape outside in the daytime or spend an evening enjoying Kyoto cuisine at the counter against the backdrop of the city lights with that special someone.

 *The availability of this webpage does not guarantee that the restaurant presented provides services in English unless otherwise stated.
 Please be aware that English services may also depend on staff availability at the restaurant.

 Directly connected to Hibiya Station(Toei Mita Line)

 Directly connected to Hibiya Station(Tokyo Metro Chiyoda Line)